CuriousBot: Interactive Mobile Exploration via Actionable 3D Relational Object Graph: METHOD

 \subsection{Graph Constructor}

-Given the current RGBD observation $\mathbf{O}_t$, the corresponding camera pose $\mathbf{T}_t$, and the graph from the previous frame $G_{t-1}$, we construct the graph $G_t$ at time $t$.
+Given the current RGBD observation $\mathbf{O}_t$, the corresponding camera pose $\mathbf{T}_t$, and the graph from the previous frame $G_{t-1}$, we construct the graph $G_t$ at time $t$ as illustrated in Figure~\ref{fig:method} (a) and (b).
 We first segment the objects using YOLO-World and SAM and obtain corresponding 3D point clouds~\cite{Cheng2024YOLOWorld, kirillov2023segany}.
 Next, we associate the segmented objects with previous object nodes based on geometric information and fuse the current observation to obtain the current object nodes.
 Finally, we establish object relationships by jointly considering geometric, semantic, and action-related information.

-Specifically, we first detect objects and obtain the corresponding 3D point clouds $P_{t}=\{p_t^1, ..., p_t^K\}$, where $p_t^i$ is the point cloud of the $i^\text{th}$ object.
-We then associate these with previous object point clouds $P_{t-1}=\{p_{t-1}^1, ..., p_{t-1}^N\}$.
-The association is resolved by checking detection label consistency and calculating the Intersection over Union (IoU) between $P_{t-1}$ and $P_t$, as defined in the appendix.
-Specifically, we create a value matrix $C \in \mathbb{R}^{K \times N}$, where each element is defined as follows: For the $i^\text{th}$ detected object $p_t^i$, if $\max_{j \in \{1,...,N\}} C_{ij}$ is below a threshold, it is considered a newly detected object.
+\rebuttal{\textbf{Object detection and association.}} We detect objects \rebuttal{with confidence higher than 0.1} and obtain the corresponding 3D point clouds $P_{t}=\{p_t^1, ..., p_t^K\}$, where $p_t^i$ is the point cloud of the $i^\text{th}$ object.
+We then associate point clouds at time $t$ with last frame object point clouds $P_{t-1}=\{p_{t-1}^1, ..., p_{t-1}^N\}$.
+The association is resolved by checking detection label consistency and calculating the Intersection over Union (IoU) between $P_{t-1}$ and $P_t$.
+Specifically, we create a value matrix $C \in \mathbb{R}^{K \times N}$, where each element is defined as follows:

+For the $i^\text{th}$ detected object $p_t^i$, if $\max_{j \in \{1,...,N\}} C_{ij}$ is below threshold \rebuttal{0.15}, it is considered a newly detected object.
 Otherwise, the $i^\text{th}$ detected object is associated with the existing object that has the highest $C_{ij}$ value.
 After associating the current detection with the existing object graph, we could update the existing object nodes with the current observation.

-We construct rules that jointly consider geometric information, semantic information, and action information to construct object relations.
-For example, we use geometric information, such as the bounding boxes of two objects, to determine whether one object is on top of another.
-Semantic information, like object labels, is also used.
-For instance, if half of the handle points are within 0.03m of cabinet points, the handle is considered part of the cabinet.
-Lastly, action information is helpful in determining object relations.
-For example, when lifting an object to reveal a hidden space, the newly found object is located beneath the lifted object.
-In summary, our graph encodes five rule-based object relations, including \texttt{behind}, \texttt{of}, \texttt{inside}, \texttt{on}, and \texttt{under}, as shown in Figure~\ref{fig:all_exp_p1} and Figure~\ref{fig:all_exp_p2}.
-Details regarding the rules to construct object relations can be found on the \href{https://bdaiinstitute.github.io/curiousbot/}{project page}.